Bee Pollen For Fertility: Does It Work?

 Image: Shutterstock

-Even though there are no significant side effects of bee pollen, some people could be allergic to bee pollen.
-The common symptoms include skin rash, wheezing, low pulse, and discomfort.
-In rare cases, it could cause anaphylaxisiAn extreme reaction to an allergen causing breathing difficulties and loss of consciousness. .
-Those taking blood thinners should avoid it.
-People with stomach problems, hay fever, prostate problems, joint pains should consult a doctor before consuming bee pollen.
-And those with asthma and allergies to bee stings, honey, or pollen grains are advised against taking it (5) (6).
+Those taking blood thinners should avoid consuming bee pollen.
+People with stomach problems, hay fever, prostate problems, and joint pains should also consult a doctor before consuming bee pollen.
+Additionally, those with asthma and allergies to bee stings, honey, or pollen grains are advised against taking it (5) (6).

 protip_icon Quick fact